Rio02coder/QRIO-Components/README.md

 # Note that whatever backend you create, it has to be a Qiskit backend and must be exposed in a variable called backend
 backend = <YOUR QUANTUM BACKEND AS A QISKIT BACKEND>
 ```
-As example backends we have provided some IBM fake backends in the files `qrio-m02` to `qrio-m11` in the root directory(This is considering a 11 node cluster.
+As example backends we have provided some IBM fake backends in the files `qrio-m02.py` to `qrio-m11.py` in the root directory(This is considering a 11 node cluster.
 So, we have 10 worker nodes and 1 master node).
+The contents of these files can be placed in `backend.py` in the worker nodes in the cluster.

 # Setup the scheduler